Victoran0/HealthPilot/README.md

 | **EfficientNetV2B0** (fine-tuned, timm) | 20 ep (5+15) | 0.8014         | 0.7913     | 0.3000        | Comparison   |
 | **ViT-B/16** (fine-tuned, timm) ★       | 20 ep (5+15) | **0.8253**     | **0.8175** | **0.3265**    | **Selected** |

 > **ViT-B/16 selected** as the final deployed model — highest validation and test AUC across all four architectures.
+Strongest on the cardiovascular-relevant findings the system prioritises: **Cardiomegaly 0.91 · Edema 0.89 · Effusion 0.88**.
+Exported to ONNX with numerical-parity checks, and **deployed live as a FastAPI service on Hugging Face Spaces** (see above).

 **Training configuration:**